Database Management¶

 JVM Lifecycle and Databases¶

-# JVM starts on first import
+# JVM starts on first database/importer creation

 # JVM runs for entire Python process